// Six Years On The Platform · Production Experience

 state: record.state.toString(),

-// Sensitive fields — conditionally included
+// Sensitive — conditionally included

 caller_id: record.caller_id.toString(),